 That might not be comforting enough for you.
 If so, you will need to use one of the many budgeting apps that require (or allow) manual input.
 I could do manual input with Mint; in fact, I have to for a few accounts that it cannot access.

 Or you could roll your own solution with a spreadsheet.
 If you are quite skillful in that area, you might even be able to design something much better for your needs than any app solution.
 I have been tempted in that direction myself, but so far have been too lazy to actually do anything about it.

 Take another look at the picture of my budget above.
 You see some green, some yellow, some red, some positive numbers, some negative - what does it all mean?

 Let’s look at the first Green item, which is Food and Dining: Groceries.
 It says “$594 of $800”.
 The $800 is what I budget each month for my wife and myself.
 I include going out to eat in that number; I don’t bother to budget that separately, although I could.

 The $594 is how much we had spent so far that month.
 That was as of the week before Christmas, so we were well within our budget.
 The entry shows Green because we have not spent all of it yet.

 Look at the next line, which is Home: Mortgage and Rent.
-I budgeted $720 and we’ve spend $683.00.
+I budgeted $720 and we’ve spent $683.00.
 The line is Yellow because the budget is close to used up.
 Why do I budget more than we actually owe?
-I’ll get to that later when I talk about Reserves but for now just think of that as money put aside for a future need.
+I’ll get to that later when I talk about Reserves but for now, just think of that as money put aside for a future need.

 Oh, the next line is Red!
 And I spent more than I budgeted!
 That’s not good, is it?